zhaoweiyu-github/ChromBERT/docs/source/scripts/ft_prompt_enhanced.rst

 .. option:: -k, --ckpt

     Path to the checkpoints used to initialize the model.
 Optional.
 Defualt is the pretrain checkpoint provided in the base directory.

+.. option:: --mask
+    Path to the mtx mask file.
+Optional if it could infered from other arguments.

 .. option:: -d, --hdf5-file